w3f/polkadot-wiki/docs/general/glossary.md

 ## Extrinsic

-A [SCALE encoded](https://docs.substrate.io/reference/scale-codec/) array consisting of a version number, signature, and varying data types indicating the resulting Runtime function to be called, including the parameters required for that function to be executed.
+A [SCALE encoded](https://docs.substrate.io/reference/scale-codec/) array consisting of a version number, signature, and varying data types indicating the resulting runtime function to be called, including the parameters required for that function to be executed.
 These state changes are invoked from the outside world, i.e. they are not part of the system itself.
 Extrinsics can take two forms, "[inherents](#inherent)" and "[transactions](#transaction)".
 For more technical details see the